 Robert has been involved with fostering for over 25 years as a birth child of foster carers.
 He worked in the private independent fostering sector, working in an education capacity for over 15 years where he worked with numerous young people with varying degrees of special needs.
-Robert left to help set up the education provision at Hythe House Support where he has been in the position of Head of Education since its inception.
+Robert left to help set up the education provision at Hythe House Support where he had been in the position of Head of Education since its inception in 2003 to closure in 2018.
+Robert's main responsibilities now are GDPR, Archiving, Social Media and Marketing within the organisation.